 Itching to get your trivia fix right at your fingertips?
 Want to play some trivia from the comfort of your own home?
+Looking for a fun pub quiz night without having to go to a pub?
+Intrigued by the idea of winning money from your own home by playing trivia?
 Well, look no further, because we’ve done some extensive research to provide you with a master list of the best trivia apps currently available!

 Trivia Crack is an app for anyone and everyone.
 It’s incredibly easy to use; you won’t need to read any instructions or manuals.
 Besides that, the app teaches you everything on the go, so you’ll be answering trivia questions in no time!